 1.14 “Returns Policy” means the Company’s Returns Policy as amended from time to time available on the Company’s website.

 1.15 “Special Terms” means any other terms agreed in writing between the Customer and the Company.

 1.16 “Terms and Conditions” means these Terms and Conditions for the sale of Goods and any Special Terms that may be agreed.

 In these terms and conditions, the following rules apply:

-2.7 a reference to writing or written includes faxes and e-mails.
+2.1.5 a reference to writing or written includes e-mails but not fax.

 3.1 These terms and conditions shall be incorporated into all Contracts and shall apply in place of and prevail over any terms and conditions contained or referred to in any communication from the Customer or implied by trade, custom or practice or course of dealing.
 Other purported terms and conditions which the Customer seeks to impose or incorporate are expressly rejected by the Company.

 3.2 Any variation to these terms and conditions (including any special terms and conditions agreed between the parties) shall be inapplicable unless expressly agreed in writing by the Company.